 It is generally believed that osha is safe to be used for topical application and moderated consumption.

-There are no contraindications with other medication; however, those taking prescribed drugs for serious conditions should always speak with their physician before introducing any supplement to their diet.
+There are no contraindications with other medication; however, those taking prescribed drugs should always speak with their physician before introducing any supplement to their diet.

-It is not known whether osha is safe for women who are pregnant or breastfeeding, and so it is recommended that they avoid use of the herb altogether.
+It is not known whether osha is safe for women who are pregnant or breastfeeding.
+As such, it is recommended that they avoid use of the herb altogether.

 How to Consume Osha